guidotiana/MonteGrappa/README.md

 	$ export OMP_NUM_THREADS=N

 where N is the number of threads you want to use.
 N=1 means no OpenMP parallelization.
-Since performances are system and parameters dependent, always test your configuration before to run long simulations.
+Performances are system and parameters
+dependent: always test your configuration before to run long simulations.

 ================ CUSTOM INSTALLATION ====================================